quarkusio/quarkus/README.md

 The reason why bytecode is used instead of JSON is that this does not require any arguments to the native-image command, it 'just works'.
 It would also work better in a multiple jar scenario, as each jar could just have its own reflection wiring baked in.

-I think that pretty much covers most of what is in there.
-As it has just been a bit of an experiment some of the code is not that great, but if we did decide to use this as the basis for the PoC it would be easy enough to clean up.

 ### Plugin Output